woocommerce/woosidebars/readme.txt

 [vimeo http://vimeo.com/42980663]

 Looking for a helping hand?
-[View plugin documentation](http://dojodocs.woothemes.com/woosidebars/).
+[View plugin documentation](http://docs.woothemes.com/documentation/plugins/woosidebars/).

 Looking to contribute code to this plugin?
 [Fork the repository over at GitHub](http://github.com/woothemes/woosidebars/).
-(submit pull requests to the "develop" branch)
+Please also read the CONTRIBUTING.md file, bundled within this plugin.

 == Installation ==